 Average industrial incentives have also ticked down across the board.
 Official figures report incentives in Brisbane and Sydney to be sitting at 15.5% and 12.5%, respectively, with Melbourne figures withheld.
 However, these levels are much higher than what our team sees on the ground.
 In our experience, incentives offered have been far lower.
 It really depends on the asset, location and the tenant, with some landlords going to lengths to secure quality occupants on long leases.

 The e-commerce boom continues to drive the demand for tightly held warehouse space across Australian cities.
 This year, retail sales have reached their highest level on record, with March trade increasing 9.4% compared to last year, increasing 1.6% month-on-month.

 What’s more, disruptions to the supply chain have sparked freight delays and hindered the availability of materials and products.
 This has forced businesses to pivot, quickly scaling up their operations to improve efficiencies or create more space for inventory.

 While the consumer shift from buying goods to spending on services has begun, the demand for household goods and clothing remains elevated.
 So does the need for packaging, logistics, inventory resilience and delivery support.
 So, many outlets are forecasting that the market will have a sustained appetite for industrial assets in the future.
-However, on the contrary, our Managing Director, Tim Green, believes a perfect storm is brewing for a collapse in demand for warehouse space.
-You can read more on that here.
+However, on the contrary, our Managing Director, Tim Green, believes a perfect storm is brewing for a collapse in demand for warehouse space (hence industrial rents).